 At home in the White House from 1901 until 1909, Theodore Roosevelt’s six young kids had the complete run of the place.
 They took their favorite pony for a ride in the White House elevator and frightened visiting officials with a four foot king snake.
 No doubt famished after such action-packed days, “TR’s Brood” favored hearty country foods, like Southern Fried Chicken with White Gravy and Grits or Chicken Fried Steak with Mashed Potatoes and Dutch Apple Cake.

 Historians say that the Roosevelt family also loved eating cookies and other sweet, sugary treats.
 According to Poppy Cannon, a "particularly cherished family recipe" for Sand Tarts was found written on the inside cover of one of Edith Roosevelt's many cookbooks.
-Although that particular recipe might be difficult to duplicate today, you can try this sweet and simple recipe for Sand Tart Cookies from Good Housekeeping and Paula Dean:
+Although that particular recipe might be difficult to duplicate today, you can try this sweet and simple recipe for Sand Tart Cookies from Good Housekeeping and Paula Deen:

 1 cup butter (2 sticks), softened